igorlima/unapologetic-thoughts/pages/quick-notes.md

       - Instead, turn even the most boring questions into opportunities for connection.
 - Mon, Sep 01, 2025 - 2025a09m01d
   - Sensations are a quick, easy, effective way to change your mood.
-    - I’m talking about music.
+    - I'm talking about music.
 About movement.
 About the minor miracle of biting into something that tastes like happiness compressed into carbohydrate form.
   - How to increase emotional intelligence...
     - Sensation: The song, the walk, the mango, the dog.
 They bring you back to your body, back to the moment, back to a baseline of sanity.
 - Mon, Sep 01, 2025 - 2025a09m01d